 Ideally it will include a pond, however small or large you can make it.
 Just a small prefabricated pool liner from the local garden centre will encourage frogs and damsel flies to visit.
 A pool created in Autumn could well have frog spawn growing in it the following Spring.
-An area of bog garden with marginal plants such as Ragged Robin, Meadowsweet and yellow flag can be very colourful.
+An area of bog garden with marginal plants such as Ragged Robin, Mimulus (monkeyflower), Meadowsweet, Purple Loosestrife and yellow Flag can be very colourful.

 Remember to create various habitats for larger animals; at the bottom of a large garden, a mammal house will entice a fox or badger to take up residence.
 Log and stone piles will quite quickly house lizards, frogs and toads in the cool interior spaces.

 For expert advice, ask Jody to give you helpful tips on how to add features which will suit your specific garden.